switin2006/RAG/README.md

 So I loaded the small model from Whisper since if i was loading the medium or higher my streamlit app was getting timed out and it appeared to be pretty fine.

+I also used the tempfile function for storing the file temperarliy while running it.

 Later when my base code was ready I tried integrating it Streamlit by taking use of GPT and referring it's documentaion.

 I also checked the responses by varying the chunck paramerter and modifying the prompt template